APPFL/APPFL/docs/users/user_run.rst

 Some remarks are made as follows:

-- We use ``Hydra`` and ``omegaconf`` packages to read the configuration files in YAML.
-See :ref:`How to set configuration` for details.
-The main configuration file (``config.yaml``) should be located at the path given in line 5 of the example code.
+- Line 7 loads the default configuration for PPFL run.
+See :ref:`How to set configuration` for more details.
-- User-defined model and data can be read as in lines 7-8; see :ref:`How to define a model` and :ref:`How to define local dataset`.
+- User-defined model and data can be read as in lines 9 and 10; see :ref:`User-defined model` and :ref:`User-defined dataset`.
-- The serial simulation run will start by ``run_serial`` with the configuration, user-defined model, and user datasets, as given in line 10.
-The last argument gives the name of dataset.
+- Depending on our choice of PPFL run, we then call API functions in line 12.